Is Addiction, Medicating & Numbing holding you back from being your best self? Is Codependency and caretaking keeping you for speaking your truth?

 Our Therapeutic Approach

 From an attachment perspective, one way of defining addiction is “developing an unhealthy attachment to something that alleviates emotional and physical pain.”
 When we heal your attachment wounds (a term we use to describe anyone who experienced less than nurturing relationships, especially in childhood), there is a greater likelihood of remission.
-We help you heal these (detachments- need a diff word) while helping you repair old relationships and create new ones.
-This is done through individual therapy, intensives (link), workshops (link) group therapy (link), and help with finding support groups in the community.
+We help you heal these unhealthy attachments to numbing and medicating behaviors, while helping you repair old relationships and create new ones.
+This is done through individual therapy, intensives, workshops, group therapy, and help with finding support groups in the community.

 From a trauma perspective, anyone with an attachment wound would fall under the category of having trauma.
 However, there are many types of trauma: childhood, religious, betrayal, divorce, narcissistic abuse, medical, just to name a few.
 Trauma keeps the body in a state of hypoarousal (not feeling) or hyperarousal (feeling way too much.)
 In order to cope with this, many people turn to medicators to feel relief.
 Everyone’s story and body is different and therefore, one type of therapy isn’t a fix all for everyone.
-We offer many types of trauma therapy including Somatic Experiencing (link), EMDR (link), IFS, Transforming Touch (link), and Psychodrama and Experiential therapy.
+We offer many types of trauma therapy including Somatic Experiencing, EMDR, IFS, Transforming Touch, and Psychodrama and Experiential therapy.
 All of these modalities work best when the medicating is arrested.

 From a medical perspective, stress, loneliness, and using substances wreaks havoc on the body.
 We educate on how the body is affected by high stress or use of substances and how it will feel during and after detox.
 It can be maddening to still feel unwell even months after one stops using substances.
 We teach new ways of managing stress by teaching about connection.
 Most people who have been medicating in codependency or substances have practically earned a PhD in isolation.
 What we teach at Relationship Enrichment Center is how to do life in connection, rather than doing it alone.